nayana487/storyteller/README.md

 - Edit the button text on forms

 Style
-- Flexbox
 - Expand the content field in forms
+- Better seed data

 Functionality
-- Only members in a community can add stories to this community
 - Adding admin functionality
 - Clear the unused and unauthorized routes
-- Test Driven Development
-- Make it a Tor-friendly app

 New Features
+- Flexbox
 - Add favorites
 - Add tags
 - Follow other users
+- Add Tests